fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     ```

-## Override methods and properties in derived classes
+## Override properties and methods in derived classes

+Derived classes can modify the behavior of a base class by overriding base class properties and methods.
+For example, you can override the `InterestRate` property and the `Withdraw` method in the `CheckingAccount`, `SavingsAccount`, and `MoneyMarketAccount` classes to implement specialized behavior in your derived classes.

-In this task, you override methods and properties in the derived classes to provide specialized behavior.
+In this task, you override properties and methods in the derived classes to implement specialized behavior.

 Use the following steps to complete this section of the exercise: